-This set of 8 pins represent the parallel configuration byte for the parallel Master and Peripheral modes.
+This set of 8 pins represent the parallel configuration byte for the parallel Master mode.
 After configuration is complete they are user programmed I/O pin.

 A0-A15

 This set of 16 pins present an address output for a configuration EPROM during Master parallel mode.
 After configuration is complete they are user programmed I/O pin.